nysbc/appion-protomo/README.md

 Follow the **bolded instructions** that first appear after running the manual alignment command.

+Practically, find an object that you think might be near the middle of the ice and align each image such that this object does not move on the screen.

 > **Note:** The objects in the tilt-series that move the least image-to-image will have a higher chance of being closest to the center of the tomogram after refinement.
 See the **_Critical Note_** in the upcoming 'Refine tilt-series' section.

 </p></details>